vivek-0310/delta-demo/README.md

 # delta-demo
-this is demo of delta
+This is Git & Github demo.